umputun/reproxy/README.md

 ## Redirects

 By default reproxy treats destination as a proxy location, i.e. it invokes http call internally and returns response back to the client.
 However by prefixing destination url with `@code` this behaviour can be changed to a permanent (status code 301) or temporary (status code 302) redirects.
-I.e. destination set to `@301 https://example.com/something` with cause permanent http redirect to `Location: https://example.com/something`
+I.e. destination set to `@301 https://example.com/something` will cause permanent http redirect to `Location: https://example.com/something`

 supported codes: